 Read More

-Eggs in Europe, as well as eggs from smaller egg farms in the U.S. (those with fewer than 3,000 hens), are not required to go through the extensive washing that is required by the USDA’s Egg Safety Rule.
+Eggs in Europe, as well as eggs from smaller egg farms in the U.S. (those with fewer than 3,000 hens), are not required to go through the extensive washing that is required by the FDA’s Egg Safety Rule.
 Because the natural coating remains on the eggs, combined with the fact that they’ve never been refrigerated

 Read More